10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 #### Cache DOM Selections

-It's a common JavaScript request to reselect something unnecessarily.
+It's a common JavaScript mistake to reselect something unnecessarily.
 For example, every time a menu button is clicked, we do not need to reselect the menu.
-Rather we select the menu once and cache it's selector.
+Rather, we select the menu once and cache it's selector.
 This applies whether you are using jQuery or not.
 For example:

 non-jQuery Uncached: